samgutentag/samgutentag.github.io/docs/_posts/2022-03-09-helium-heartbeats-part-2.md

             break
 ```

-This function is a little fancy, it uses the `cursor` to step through the pagination of the API results, though I have not used this script on a wallet with more than 20 or so hotspots, this should be pretty quick.
+This function uses the `cursor` to step through the pagination of the API results, though I have not used this script on a wallet with more than 20 or so hotspots, this should be pretty quick.

 ## Getting Hotspot Activity

-Once we get our list of Hotspots, we will need to check each one for the most recent activity, this little function does just that!
+Once we get the list of Hotspots, we will need to check each one for the most recent activity.

-It uses the same method to paginate the API results using a `cursor`, though we only want the single most recent activity, so the `max_depth` is set to a shallow `2` to speed things up, and be nice to the Helium API.
+The `hotspot_activity()` function uses the same method to paginate the API results with a `cursor`, though we only want the single most recent activity, so the `max_depth` is set to a shallow `2` to not waste time, and be nice to the Helium API.

 ### The "hotspot_activity()" Function